-The program is structured as a hybrid (partially on-line and partially on-campus) to best meet the needs of working adults.
+The program is structured as a hybrid (partially online and partially on campus) to best meet the needs of working adults.
 We believe adult learners are self-directed and mature, bringing a diversity of experience to the educational environment.
-Because adult students are able to assume major responsibilities for their learning, the faculty serves primarily as facilitators.
 The use of adult learning principles and multiple teaching strategies reflects the faculty's belief in students as unique persons with their own cognitive abilities, feelings, and values who have the potential for growth and self-directedness.

-- Demonstrate a comprehensive knowledge of the criminal justice system at an organizational, inter-organizational, and societal level; - Demonstrate advanced knowledge of criminological theory and the ability to apply appropriate theory to contemporary criminal justice problems and issues; - Understand the nature of the research process, formulate research questions and conduct applied research projects designed to address criminal justice problems; - Demonstrate an understanding of the issues related to culture and diversity in the criminal justice system; - Demonstrate ethical practice and critical thinking in a criminal justice leadership role; - Demonstrate the ability to assess programs and policies intended to solve criminal justice problems; - Demonstrate an understanding of best practices in the criminal justice field and how to apply them to current situations; - Demonstrate written and oral communication at a level appropriate for effective leadership;
+- Demonstrate a comprehensive knowledge of the criminal justice system at an organizational, inter-organizational, and societal level; - Demonstrate advanced knowledge of criminological theory and the ability to apply appropriate theory to contemporary criminal justice problems and issues; - Understand the nature of the research process, formulate research questions, and conduct applied research projects designed to address criminal justice problems; - Demonstrate an understanding of the issues related to culture and diversity in the criminal justice system; - Demonstrate ethical practices and critical thinking in a criminal justice leadership role; - Demonstrate the ability to assess programs and policies intended to solve criminal justice problems; - Demonstrate an understanding of best practices in the criminal justice field and how to apply them to current situations; - Demonstrate written and oral communication at a level appropriate for effective leadership.